 Filters

-Filters is a tool you can use to create segments with the end users of your chatbot, which is great for campaigns.
-It can also be used to gather information about your end user, which you can use outside of the bot (though you should always ask for permission to do this).
+This feature is great for campaigns.
+It can also be used to gather information about your end user, which you can use outside the bot (though you should always ask for permission to do this).